Mind Research Fellowship (6 months)

 In any given round the selection procedure is normally as follows: the selection is made by a sub-committee of three members of the Mind Executive Committee possessing a suitable spread of expertise between them (but not the Director or Treasurer); the membership of the sub-committee tends to alter by at least one member from year to year; applicants’ research proposals are read in anonymised form and provisionally ranked prior to other application materials being introduced into the decision process.

-A report on the work supported by the fellowship should be sent as soft copy to the Director, Prof Daniel Whiting, at MindAssoc@gmail.com no more than three months after the term of the fellowship.
+A report on the work supported by the fellowship should be sent as soft copy to the Director, Prof Jonathan Webber, at MindAssoc@gmail.com no more than three months after the term of the fellowship.
 This report should have two elements:

-Alexander Bird (Bristol); Alex Oliver (Cambridge); and Quassim Cassam (Warwick).
+Other past recipients include: Alexander Bird (Bristol); Alex Oliver (Cambridge); Quassim Cassam (Warwick).